 Now, what is he on about?
 Tebo wondered.

-Garlem looked up at Johnny still capering madly on the stone tower and shook his head.
-With fingers as thick and sturdy as spear shafts he pried the lid of a barrel then reached in and pulled out a handful of dry apples.
-He tossed them to his son who snatched them out of the air with deft movements of his hands.
-“You’d best get that boy off the tower before he hurts his-self.”
-Garlem stepped into the stalls small storage bin and pulled out a couple of burlap bags.
-“Fill these with whatever nuts and berries we have left and run to Josef.
-Tell him I expect no less than ten loaves, and he’ll throw in a couple of sweet rolls if he wants me happy.”
-He grinned at Tebo.
+Garrun looked up at Johnny still capering madly on the stone tower and shook his head.
+With fingers as thick and sturdy as spear shafts he pulled on the small strap securing the barrel lid, then reached in and pulled out a handful of dry apples.
+He tossed them to his son who snatched them out of the air with deft movements.
+“You’d better get that fool boy off the tower before he hurts himself.”
+Garrun stepped into the small lean-to at the center of the stall and pulled out a fistful of burlap bags.
+“Fill these with a mix of whatever nuts and dry berries we have left and run them out to Josef.
+Tell him I expect no less than ten loaves, and he can throw in a couple of sweet rolls if he wants me happy.”
+He grunted at Tebo’s smile.
 Josef was an incredible baker.
-Garlem scratched his beard.
+Garrun scratched his beard as he looked at the tower.
 “And if Johnny doesn’t fall before you get there, take him with you.
-Tell him he can take dinner with us tonight.”
+Tell him he can eat with us tonight.”

-Garlem looked at his son, then gave a short nod and winked as he hurried over to assist the widow Yglara.
-The old woman wore a look of perpetual dissatisfaction and was jabbing at the smoked fish in one of the baskets as if they had somehow offended her.
+Garrun looked at his son, then gave a short nod and winked as he hurried over to assist the widow Yglara.
+The old woman wore a look of dissatisfaction and was jabbing at the oily fish in one of the open kegs as if they had somehow offended her.

-Tebo chuckled and grabbed a sack, snagged some cheese from one of the crates and dropped in the dried apples.
-He loaded Josef’s goods into the large reinforced back pack, nearly half his height, and slid his arms through the harness.
-Tebo bent his legs and lifted without obvious effort.
-He looked over at his father and grinned as Garlem rolled his eyes at him.
+Tebo chuckled and grabbed the bags, snagged some cheese from one of the crates, then dropped in the apples.
+He loaded Josef’s goods into one of the carrying baskets, tossed in his food and slid his arms through the harness.
+Tebo bent his legs and lifted the large pack and grinned as his father rolled his eyes at him.
 Yglara was a character, that was certain.
-She was up before any of the merchants.
-Sharp as a knife, spare as a stick, and sour as pickled bitterfruit.
-Tebo grinned remembering his father’s words.
-He knew it was all show though.
-Garlem always slipped extra food into the widow’s basket.
+She was up before any of the merchants and had a tongue that could peel the bark off a tree.